MicrosoftDocs/windows-dev-docs/hub/dev-home/setup.md

 - **Install applications**: Use Dev Home to discover and install software applications -- one at a time or have Dev Home install several while you take a snack break.

 - **Add a Dev Drive**: To add a storage volume that utilizes ReFS and optimized security settings to be more performant for development-focused scenarios, consider adding Dev Drive.
-You must currently be running a Windows Insider Program Build on the Dev Channel in order to use Dev Drive.
 Learn more in the [Dev Drive](../dev-drive/index.md) docs.

 ## Clone a repo and store it on a Dev Drive